© Erich Westendarp

-This Mediterranean city of grand Art Deco hotels and palm-lined boulevards has a global reputation for glamour due to its glittering film festival, which is filling Cannes with celebrities this month.
-Due to its well-deserved image of celebrity sparkle and superyachts, it is definitely open for business when it comes to luxury accommodation.
+This Mediterranean city of grand Art Deco hotels and palm-lined boulevards has a global reputation for glamour thanks to its glittering film festival, which fills Cannes with celebrities every time it rolls around.
+Its well-deserved image of celebrity sparkle and superyachts, means when it comes to luxury accommodation there is nowhere finer.

 Cannes hotels ooze a sense of glamour and local character, as each venue seeks to stand out and impress in a town built on fame, yachting and exuding taste and sophistication.
-Here are some of our top picks for 2019.
+Here are some of our top picks.

 Intercontinental Carlton Cannes Hotel

 The ornate façade of this vast Art Deco beauty rises over the Croisette like a grand old dame – one who still remembers the swinging jazz parties of the Belle Époque, the dark wartime days of the German occupation and the steady stream of movie stars, royalty and movers and shakers who have walked through its doors into the opulent lobby.

 The Carlton Intercontinental hotel famously features in the iconic 1955 film To Catch a Thief with Cary Grant and (soon-to-be-princess) Grace Kelly.
 The film star legacy has carried through to today, where it is still considered the place to stay during the Cannes Film Festival.

 The décor plays on this legacy of classic French glamour from days gone by, with French doors leading onto sea-view terraces as well as its 'piéce de resistance': a truly grandiose lobby of soaring pillars and white marble.
 All of this a mere stone’s throw from the Palais des Festivals and every flagship boutique store that you could possibly want.

 Another iconic Art Deco hotel in the heart of the Croisette, Hotel Martinez is also a favourite of the stars when the film festival is on.